Q: What did you do before?

 Q: What do you write?

-A: As a non tenured lecturer, the answer is ‘What have you got?’
-But the reality is that I have taught American political institutions, almost every aspect of international relations, and numerous courses in security studies (as well as a slew of others).
+A: I’m a non tenured lecturer at the University of Colorado where I teach just about everything from American political institutions, to international relations, and numerous courses in security studies (as well as a slew of others).

 Q: Who are your favorite authors?